 - Direct committee strategy and collaborate with other committees according to available resources.

-- Host or assist in planning one MDE per year.
+- Host or assist in planning one Member Driven Event per year.

 Events Committee Chair additional responsibility:

 Liaise with SCAA Business Development Manager to identify and engage with Host Countries for Roasters Guild Origin Trips.
 Coordinate and plan Origin Trips according to annual SCAA Budget